 Outpatient programs cannot provide the sort of around-the-clock supervision that is provided by an inpatient program.
 It is unlikely that someone living on the grounds of a residential treatment facility can just slip off-site to meet up with a dealer or go to a bar for a drink.
 Help is available on a twenty-four-hour basis.

-What to Expect From Outpatient Treatment
+What to Expect From Outpatient Treatment in Asheville, NC

-Following up to more intensive treatment, such as inpatient programs, outpatient treatment has a proven track record for aiding with continued abstinence or misuse of drugs and alcohol.
+Outpatient treatment has a proven track record for aiding with continued abstinence or misuse of drugs and alcohol.
 Outpatient treatment is more than just a holding period between rehab treatment and independent life.
 It’s also a time when clients can participate in therapy sessions and gain skills that will help with their lifelong recovery.

 Our program teaches resources such as coping skills and everyday life skills.
 When it is time for patients to leave treatment, they can use these skills to live high-quality lives of sobriety.
 Individual counseling is also a valuable tool for rehabilitation.
 Counseling addresses the addiction, and it addresses other aspects of a patient’s life in which he or she may be struggling.
 Such struggles can include relationships, jobs, and even illegal activity.
 Counseling can help the patient develop coping strategies for remaining abstinent.
 Counseling can also facilitate attendance in group therapy and appointments with medical practitioners.